SamSverko/guides/GITHUB.md

 2. Update the version property of the `package.json` to your version (e.g. `"version": "1.8.0"`).
 3. Push your code to the repo, and begin a PR.
 4. Have your PR reviewed and approved by another developer.
-5. Merge the PR into `origin/master`.
+5. Merge the PR into `origin/main`.
 6. Once all the GitHub checks have passed, navigate to the `/releases` page of the repository and select "Draft a new release".
 7. Set the "Tag version" to `v1.8.0` (or whatever version number you are using, just make sure to start with `v`).
-8. Set the "Target" to `master`.
+8. Set the "Target" to `main`.
 9. Set the "Release title" to the same value as your "Tag version" (in this case, it would be `v1.8.0`).
 10. Select "Publish release".
 11. [Skip if you have `@eqworks/release` already installed globally] Install the [EQ Works Release CLI](https://github.com/EQWorks/release) package globally, run `sudo npm i -g @eqworks/release`.
-12. Inside the repository, checkout back to `origin/master` and update its reference, run `git fetch --prune && git pull`.
+12. Inside the repository, checkout back to `origin/main` and update its reference, run `git fetch --prune && git pull`.
 13. Generate the release notes as a markdown file, run `release notes`.
 14. Copy all the release notes contents from the newly created markdown file in the repository's root directory (it will be named something like `release-notes-v1.7.2-1.8.0md`.
 15. Navigate back the to the `/releases` page of the repository, select your recently published release, select "Edit release", paste in the release notes contents into the "Write" section, and select "Update release".